Agnieszka-21/madlibs/README.md

 The application has been deployed via Heroku.

 This program was developed using a [template from the Code Institute](https://github.com/Code-Institute-Org/p3-template).
 Since the provided README.md in the template clearly states that the code should be contained within the run.py file, I decided not to split it into smaller files.
 The only exception is a separate Python file (inside the directory python_madlibs) with a long list of adjectives ending in 'ly' and a function that adjusts that list accordingly.
 This ensures that the code stays clear and easily readable.
 Moreover, the template requests not to make any changes to other files (e.g. the html files) to make sure that the project deploys correctly.
-Therefore, I did not add any further styling for the page and the only styling is done inside the terminal (Rich library).
+Therefore, I did not add any further styling for the page and the only styling applied is done inside the terminal (Rich library).

 In order to deploy the application to Heroku I followed the following steps:
 - Sign up or log in to Heroku.